 Sunday, Aug.
 25

 Local businesses and nonprofits also get in the mix.
-One stop worth mentioning is the Dharma Drum Mountain San Francisco Bay Area Center, which allows people to drop off donations throughout the month, then over the course of the weekend, sells the goods as a fundraiser for the Buddhism center.
-Stop by to learn about tea meditation, or if you’re looking for more of the garage-sale feel amid the bustle of the antique fair.
+One stop worth mentioning is the Dharma Drum Mountain San Francisco Bay Area Center, which allows people to drop off donations throughout the month and then, over the course of the weekend, sells the goods as a fundraiser for the Buddhism center.
+Stop by to learn about tea meditation or if you’re looking for more of the garage-sale feel amid the bustle of the antique fair.

 Mountain View

-Mountain View’s annual citywide garage sale is trying out a new (hopefully non-rainy) date this year, shifting from May to September.
-The event has been ongoing since 2002, and usually involves between 100 and 153 sellers.
+Mountain View’s annual citywide garage sale is trying out a new (hopefully non-rainy) weekend this year, shifting from May to September.
+The event has been ongoing since 2002 and usually involves between 100 and 153 sellers.

 “It’s a fun way for people to meet their neighbors,” says Jennifer Cutter, the city’s solid waste program manager.
 The top offerings, based on last year’s participant listings, Cutter says, were clothes, books, kids and kitchen items.